jessikuh/jessikuh/README.md

 ## I'm Jessica, a Fullstack Software Engineer at BoviSync 🐄

 - 🌟 I am currently working on a personal project called Solus Orbis.
-- 📚 I am attempting to learn more about AWS and Kubernetes.
+- 📚 I am learning more about AWS and Kubernetes.
 - 🎮 I enjoy casual video game play now, but was once a hardcore World of Warcraft player.

 <!--START_SECTION:waka-->